 Food delivery businesses in China outshine as coronavirus continued to progress

-More people at China are stuck at home as they are experiencing the coronavirus outbreak, giving some delivery and e-commerce businesses an opportunity, even as they try to manage the hazard of the disease.
+More people in China are stuck at home as they are experiencing the coronavirus outbreak, giving some delivery and e-commerce businesses an opportunity, even as they try to manage the hazards of the disease.

-Now, that’s gone up to over 200 orders a day, Sun told on Tuesday to CNBC.
+Now, that’s gone up to over 200 orders a day, Sun said on Tuesday to CNBC.

-Businesses in at least 24 provinces, municipalities and other regions of China have been told to not to resume work before Monday in an effort to prevent the virus from spreading.
+Businesses in at least 24 provinces, municipalities and other regions of China have been told not to resume work before Monday to prevent the virus from spreading.

-Beijing’s authorities have strongly asserted that companies must let employees work remotely until the coming Monday.
-Most of the schools across China are also shut until mid-February or ahead.
+Beijing’s authorities have strongly asserted that companies must let employees work remotely until Monday.
+Most of the schools across China are also shut until mid-February or earlier.

 A surge in grocery delivery

-As more and more people tried to stay at home, they’ve turned to order groceries from online companies that known to boast one or two-hour delivery during regular operating times.
+As more people try to stay at home, they’ve turned to ordering groceries from online companies that boast one—or two-hour delivery during regular operating hours.
 As anticipated, orders for disinfectants and face masks have also rippled.

-For instance, JD’s affiliate – the delivery company for Walmart and regional grocery chains – described their sales almost doubled from a year ago during the ten days holiday of the Lunar New Year that ended past Sunday.
-In the same period – according to JD – its sales of fresh items surged more than three times compares with the previous year.
+For instance, JD’s affiliate—the delivery company for Walmart and regional grocery chains—described its sales as almost doubled from a year ago during the ten-day holiday of the Lunar New Year that ended past Sunday.
+In the same period, according to JD, its sales of fresh items surged more than three times compared with the previous year.

-The company also said it sold nearly 15,000 tons of fresh products during the days of holiday.
+The company also said it sold nearly 15,000 tons of fresh products during the day holiday.

-In Beijing, while workers make their way back to work, the customer demand is so huge that orders likely to take hours longer than scheduled to arrive.
-And rather than extending into the evening, available delivery slots are often canceled.
+In Beijing, when workers return to work, customer demand is so high that orders likely take hours longer than scheduled to arrive.
+And rather than extending into the evening, available delivery slots are often cancelled.

-Demand remains high, particularly in the meal delivery.
-A Beijing city official disclosed on Wednesday that more or less than 20,000 delivery people were handling an average of over 400,000 orders per day from takeout platforms Elema, Meituan, according to state media.
+Demand remains high, particularly in meal delivery.
+According to state media, a Beijing city official disclosed on Wednesday that more or less than 20,000 delivery people were handling an average of over 400,000 orders per day from takeout platforms Elema and Meituan.

-Delivery people all over the country are asked to wear face masks and do temperature tests.
+Delivery people nationwide are asked to wear face masks and do temperature tests.

 Coronavirus Challenges for Delivery Companies in China